yegor256/datum/md/policy.md

 "Fixed Budget."
 Each job has a fixed budget in minutes, which will be multiplied by your hourly rate and paid to you when the job is completed.
-The actual amount of time you spent on the job doesn't affect the amount of money you receive.
+The actual amount of time you spend on the job doesn't affect the amount of money you receive.
 You will also get as many positive [points](#18) as many minutes you are paid for.

 <a name="18" href="#18">§18</a>.